samgutentag/mediaDelta/README.md

 3. If desired or possible, do base level culling here, helps keep things cleaner later on

 4. Optional - Use GeoTag.app and recorded GPX tracks to append GPS data to imported files.
+	4a.
+Use 'dd.dddddd' format
+	4b.
+Do not update sidecar XMP files
+	4c.
+Do not Update GPS Date/Time stamps

 5. Run script again in `archive` mode before importing to Lightroom